dotnet/docs/docs/orleans/deployment/consul-deployment.md

 ## Client SDK

-If you are interested in using Consul for your service discovery, there are [Client SDKs](https://www.consul.io/downloads_tools.html) for most popular languages.
+If you are interested in using Consul for your service discovery there are [Client SDKs](https://www.consul.io/downloads_tools.html) for most popular languages.

 ## Implementation detail

-The Membership Table Provider makes use of [Consul's Key/Value store](https://www.consul.io/intro/getting-started/kv.html) functionality with Check-And-Set (CAS) operations.
-When each Silo starts, it registers two KV entries, one that contains the Silo details and one that holds the last time the Silo reported it was alive (the latter refers to diagnostics "I am alive" entries and not to failure detection heartbeats, which are sent directly between the silos and are not written into the table).
+The Membership Table Provider makes use of [Consul's Key/Value store](https://www.consul.io/intro/getting-started/kv.html) functionality with CAS.
+When each Silo starts it registers two KV entries, one which contains the Silo details and one which holds the last time the Silo reported it was alive (the latter refers to diagnostics "I am alive" entries and not to failure detection heartbeats which are sent directly between the silos and are not written into the table).
 All writes to the table are performed with CAS to provide concurrency control, as necessitated by Orleans's [Cluster Management Protocol](../implementation/cluster-management.md).

 Once the Silo is running, you can view these entries in your web browser at `http://localhost:8500/v1/kv/?keys`, which will display something like: